henboffman/request/README.md

 6. Create new scaffolded controller (webapi 2 w/ EF)
 7. Add methods (get all, create) to dataservice
 8. Add functionality to gamedata site
+8a.
+Get / create method
+8b.
+Add to activate method
+8c.
+Expose in html

 #### Adding Relationships